 Guidelines for at-home recovery following a double mastectomy surgery

-The real process of recovery begins when you get home.
-It may go more smoothly if you keep these things in mind:
+Recovery may go more smoothly if you keep these things in mind:

-• Your body will heal.
-You might be told to remove the surgical bandages at home instead of having your doctor do it.
+• Your body will heal: You might be told to remove the surgical bandages at home instead of having your doctor do it.
 You might want to have someone on hand for support.
 Remember, you’ve just had surgery and the healing process has only just begun.

-• It’s OK to call your doctor.
-You’re expected to call if recovery isn’t going as anticipated.
+• It’s OK to call your doctor: You’re expected to call if recovery isn’t going as anticipated.
 That’s how you’ll get the help you need.

-• Recovery isn’t a direct route.
-Some days will seem like two steps forward and one step back.
+• Recovery isn’t a direct route: Some days will seem like two steps forward and one step back.
 It’s all part of the process.

-• It takes time.
-If you’re not having reconstruction, you may be anxious to get your prosthetics.
+• It takes time: If you’re not having reconstruction, you may be anxious to get your prosthetics.
 Know that it takes a few weeks before you’ll be able to get a good fitting.

 Possible side effects of a double mastectomy surgery

-Some potential physical side effects are:
+Some potential physical side effects include:

-• Fatigue.
-You’ll be tired for a couple of days, and it might be hard to get comfortable in bed.
+• Fatigue: You’ll be tired for a couple of days, and it might be hard to get comfortable in bed.
 Try arranging pillows around your torso or sleeping in a recliner.
 Get some rest during the day, too.

-• Phantom feelings.
-Phantom breast pain isn’t uncommon.
+• Phantom feelings: Phantom breast pain isn’t uncommon.
 You may experience sensations in your chest and underarms, like itchiness, tingling, or pressure.
 Your chest may be numb or overly sensitive to touch.
 This is normal.

 Emotional changes following a double mastectomy surgery

-Whatever your reasons for having a double mastectomy, you’re bound to go through emotional changes.
 It’s hard to predict how you’ll feel immediately following mastectomy or in the months ahead.

-Some common emotions involve:
+Common emotions involve:

 • sadness, sense of loss, and mourning